John Huey: Time Inc. Management

 In 2010, Huey became a member of a three-person management committee acting as temporary CEO of Time Inc. He retired from the company at the end of 2012, saying, at the time, "Google sort of sucked all the honey out of our business."
 After the company was sold to the Meredith Corporation in 2017 for $2.8 billion, the Columbia Journalism Review reported that Huey tweeted "R.I.P.
 Time Inc. The 95-year run is over.”

 Subsequent career

 Huey became a 2013 Shorenstein Fellow at the John F. Kennedy School of Government at Harvard University.
 While there, he co-authored Riptide - An Oral History of the Epic Collision Between Digital Technology and the News Business.
 The oral history project included interviews with 61 media and technology leaders about disruption in the news business.
 The project was later expanded to include a second volume of interviews with technology journalists.
 In 2013, Huey received the Gerald Loeb Lifetime Achievement Award for Distinguished Business and Financial Journalism from the UCLA Anderson School of Management.

 Huey served as member of the Council on Foreign Relations, the advisory board of the Poynter Institute and the Peabody Awards.
-He hosts the Whole Hog podcast, about Southern culture, for Garden & Gun.
+He hosted the Whole Hog podcast, about Southern culture, for Garden & Gun.